Bringing your data to life with Einstein Analytics

 - What is demand look like for your key retailers and distributors?

 - Which accounts or regions have the most attractive emerging markets for your business?

 Seemingly simple questions can be hard to answer when the required data is buried in different legacy systems, like ERP, CRM, PLM, etc. What we’re trying to say here is that data surely is the new strategic asset for any company like yourself.
 However, your business needs excellent analytics tools and artificial intelligence to unlock it.

 Investing in data and analytics is, first and foremost, a business decision.
-See, in many of our meetings, our clients prioritize one thing over everything: forecasting.
-It’s most definitely a worthy goal, but doing forecasting successfully means utilizing data from multiple sources and then compiling it into a sensible dashboard for decision making.
+See, in many of our meetings, our clients prioritise one thing over everything: forecasting.
+It’s most definitely a worthy goal, but doing forecasting successfully means utilising data from multiple sources and then compiling it into a sensible dashboard for decision making.
 This is something that not many companies can do quite yet.

 It’s not all bad news, though.
 With a few simple additions, you can have your Salesforce doing all the hard work for you — increasing data accuracy to ensure revenue predictability while conducting the daily operations as cost-effectively as possible.
-With the help of Einstein Analytics, you could be analyzing and optimizing plant-, business-, and decision-making performance, cutting down the manufacturing cycle times and production delays while ensuring effective utilization of capacity, and so forth, in no time at all.
+With the help of Einstein Analytics, you could be analysing and optimising plant-, business-, and decision-making performance, cutting down the manufacturing cycle times and production delays while ensuring effective utilisation of capacity, and so forth, in no time at all.

 Before deciding to use it

-- Do you have data that can be analyzed, and what is its quality?
+- Do you have data that can be analysed, and what is its quality?
 No matter how well your analytics is working, it won’t be useful if the data is of poor quality.